ibm-cloud-docs/power-iaas/pricing.md

     {: caption="Calculation of deployed VMs volume" caption-side="bottom"}

-- **Deployed virtual machine snapshots**: The snapshots of the volumes are taken after the virtual machine is deployed.
+- **Deployed virtual machine snapshots** are the snapshots of the volumes that are taken after the virtual machine is deployed.
 The size of the volume snapshot is related to the number of updates that are made to the virtual machine.
-When you take a snapshot for the first time, the size of the snapshot is a fraction of the size of the one or more volumes of the virtual machine.
+When you take a snapshot for the first time, the size of the snapshot is a fraction of the size of one or more volumes of the virtual machine.
 The size of subsequent snapshots might increase based on the changes that are made to the original volume.

 For an example, consider a virtual machine with a volume of 100 GB.
 The size of the first snapshot is 100 GB.
 The size of the second snapshot might be 1 GB.